aws-ia/terraform-aws-eks-blueprints-addons/modules/opentelemetry-operator/README.md

 Definition (CRD), an extension mechanism in Kubernetes.
 In this case, the CRD that is managed by the OpenTelemetry Operator is the Collector.

-> :warning: We do install [cert-manager](https://cert-manager.io/) as a [hard requirement](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html) for the ADOT Operator.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements